manon-boiteau/vinted-LeReacteur/README.md

 To code the Vinted app API:

 - Sign up and log in

-- Authentification
+- User authentification
 - Publish an offer (CRUD architecture)
 - Implement filters

 ## Languages and packages used

 JavaScript, Node.js
 Express, Express-formidable, iud2, SHA256, encBase64
 Cloudinary
-MongoDB and mongoose
+MongoDB and Mongoose

 ## To be continued